Hendrix-CS/csci151/labs/javafx.md

 Our FXML view consists of a `BorderPane` with a `Pane` in the center.
 The `DemoController` class
 coordinates between the events collected in the `Pane` view and the `Ball` model.

-In the src folder, create a file called `module-info.java`.
-Add this code into that file.

-    module AnimationDemo {
-        requires javafx.fxml;
-        requires javafx.controls;
-        exports demo;
-        opens demo;
-    }

 Run the GUI to see 5 balls drawn and move on the pane with random directions and speeds.
 When you select a ball, it will change color to red and stop moving.
 You can